RevengerWizard/teascript/README.md

 # Teascript

-A nice and calm dynamically typed programming language.

 A simple and easy scripting language for embedded and standalone use.

 You can now try Teascript [inside your browser](https://revengerwizard.github.io/wasm-tea)